Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

 \subsubsection{Centrality Analysis of Largest Connected Component}

-The centrality analysis provides a detailed view of the most influential publications in the largest connected component of the citation network.
-Each measure—degree, betweenness, and closeness centrality—highlights unique aspects of these pivotal nodes and their roles in shaping the intellectual landscape.
+The centrality analysis provides a detailed view of the most influential publications within the largest connected component of the citation network.
+By evaluating degree, betweenness, and closeness centrality, we can identify the pivotal nodes that shape the intellectual landscape and trace how foundational theories anchor modern digital research.

-\textbf{Degree centrality} identifies the most directly cited works in the network, reflecting their widespread recognition.
-The top-ranking nodes include:
+\textbf{Degree centrality: The Intellectual Hubs} \\ Degree centrality identifies the most directly cited works in the network, reflecting their widespread recognition and foundational status.
+Degree centrality $C_D(v)$ measures the immediate influence of a paper/node $v$ based on direct citations:

+where $\deg(v)$ is the number of direct connections (citations) the node has, and $N$ is the total number of nodes in the network.The top-ranking works include: